Menu Close

 a.
 Skill-building and Livelihood-related development courses

 b.
-Value Education courses
+Values Education courses

 2) For Skill Building courses, we will measure capacities/ skills learnt through a competence-certification method (i.e., do the students reach the minimum benchmark of competence at Beginner, Intermediate, and Advanced levels).

-3) For Values Education courses we will measure
+3) For Values Education courses, we will measure

 a.
 Learning outcomes after the course.